geopozo/neovim-collection/README.md

 I use [lazy](https://github.com/folke/lazy.nvim)
- [install guide](https://lazy.folke.io/installation) which installs plugins, including this one, from a simple list.
+ [install guide](https://lazy.folke.io/installation) which installs plugins, including this one, from a JSON-ish (but lua) specification: in *.config/nvim/lua/plugins/*.

-NB: Lazy config can take a `dir =` directive, otherwise it downloads repos.
+In my case, I store these three files in my dot-management system.

-example *plugins/init.lua* (see the install guide above):
+### example *.config/nvim/lua/plugins/init.lua*:

 ```lua
 return {